 Stereotyping for pictures, power and profit

 Typecasting: On The Arts and Sciences of Human InequalityBy Elizabeth and Stuart Ewen.
 Seven Stories Press, USD 34.95

 Stereotyping was the name given by the French printer Fermin Didot in 1794 to his novel printing process by which papier maché moulds were made from pages of handset type and used to produce duplicate plates, cast in metal.
 That stereotyping – the all-too-common act of classifying human beings – began as a graphic arts process is sobering.
 As Elizabeth and Stuart Ewen note in their important new book, Typecasting, ‘Within recent history, the media’s capacity to spawn mass impressions instantaneously, has been a pivotal factor in the dissemination of stereotypes.’
-By more than mere implication graphic designers and illustrators have been in large part responsible for the mistruths.
+By more than mere implication graphic designers and illustrators have been in large part responsible for the untruths.

-In this encyclopedic collection of brief but intense essays, the Ewens trace the origins and manifestations of ‘typecasting’ or stereotyping and the myths largely perpetrated for the purpose of maintaining power and establishing hierarchies of race, ethnicity, gender, and class.
-They show how the exploitation of difference has been used as a political, social, and religious weapon in the propagation of hierarchical systems.
+In this encyclopedic collection of brief but intense essays, the Ewens trace the origins and manifestations of ‘typecasting’ or stereotyping and the myths largely perpetrated for the purpose of maintaining power and establishing hierarchies of race, ethnicity, gender and class.
+They show how the exploitation of difference has been used as a political, social and religious weapon in the propagation of hierarchical systems.

+The stereotype became a more significant social tool – a means to shape what Walter Lippmann called ‘public mind’ – during what the Ewens label the ‘Age of Spectatorship’ of the early twentieth century.
+But the reliance on stereotyping as a social determinant begins earlier during the Middle Ages when nascent capitalism emerges.
 A world engaged in exploration and mercantile trade obliterated many of the boundaries that separated peoples and cultures.
 Population shifts from rural to urban owing to ‘enclosure movements,’ whereby once open farm and grazing lands were now circumscribed by strict boundaries, forced migration to cities.
 The new inhabitants needed to be taught their respective places, and thus fit into proscribed types.